ShonTaware/RISC-V_Core_4_Stage/README.md

 The Application Binary Interface is the sum total of what the application programmer needs to understand in order to write programs; the programmer does not have to understand or know what is going on within the Application Execution Environment.

 An Application Binary Interface would combine the processor ISA along with the OS system-call interface.
-The below images gives the list of registers, thier short description and ABI name of every register in RISC-V ISA.
+The below snippet gives the list of registers, thier short description and ABI name of every register in RISC-V ISA.

    <img src="images/abi_names.JPG" height="600"/>

-# RTL Design Using TL-Verilog and MakerChip
+# RTL Design Using TL-Verilog and Makerchip
 [Makerchip](http://makerchip.com/) is a free online environment for developing high-quality integrated circuits.
 You can code, compile, simulate, and debug Verilog designs, all from your browser.
 Your code, block diagrams, and waveforms are tightly integrated.

-Following are some unique features of TL-Verilog :
+Following are some unique features of TL-Verilog:
   - Supports "Timing Abstraction"
   - Easy Pipelining
   - TL-Verilog removes the need always blocks, flip-flops.